In this article

 • Collateral: You may be required to offer real estate or other assets as collateral to access the funding you need.

-Credit lines for small businesses and startups
+Business lines of credit for small businesses and startups

 New businesses often need access to capital and may choose a credit line over a startup business loan.
 If that’s your situation, consider the following.